- Effective Date: July 1, 2012

 Local-level Managing Units are responsible for oversight of ongoing operations and compliance with this policy.

 School/tub-level responsibilities include:

 - Assist with internal and external audits

-- Maintain a current Academic Service Center list
+- Maintain a current list of ASCs

 Refer to the Academic Service Center Procedures Manual for additional operational and financial information.

 All costs, subsidies, and revenue relating to a service center must be accounted for within the general ledger.